squarism/squarism.github.io/_posts/2021-07-09-databases-ruin-all-good-ideas.markdown

 ### Let's Use The Cloud

 Renting large boxes usually doesn't make sense financially.
 You'd be better off just buying.
 The same is true for performance clusters and GPUs.
+The scaling and pooling problems from above don't change.
+Even a SaaS has the same issue.

 ## A Horrible Story

-I once worked on an Oracle cluster that required a ton of specialized software, hardware, admin and configuration.
+Very long ago, I worked on an Oracle cluster that required a ton of specialized software, hardware, admin and configuration.
 Almost the entire idea was about availability and performance.
 The CEO just couldn't stand the fact that half of the system is wasting money being read-only.
 He wanted read-write on both nodes.
 Active active.
 This was a long time ago but the CAP theorum isn't going to change.
 I learned a ton about splitbrain mostly through trauma.

-You couldn't just download a (relational) database that will do horizontal scaling.
-You had to buy all these options and stuff.
+At the time, you couldn't just download a relational database that will do horizontal scaling.
+You had to buy all these vendor options and stuff.
 It was super expensive.
 I forget the price, probably $40k for the db license and $20k for the clustering addon.
-And then you needed specialized disk.
-The hardware was really pricey because it was Sun at the time.
+And then you needed specialized disk and volume software.
+The hardware was really pricey too because it was Sun at the time.

-During install it tells you to plug in a crossover cable to a dedicated NIC.
-Like, you had eth1 just sitting there or you had to buy a NIC for it.
-The install isn't going to work unless you do this.
+During cluster install it tells you to plug in a crossover cable to a dedicated NIC.
+Like, you had eth1 just sitting there free or you had to buy a NIC for it.
+I think we bought a NIC.
+The install isn't going to work unless you do this crossover thing.
 In addition, you need to set up a quorum disk on your SAN to act as a tiebreaker (more on that later).
-All the traffic over this crossover cable is ssh.
-All it's doing is doing relational database agreement.
+All the traffic over this crossover cable is SSH.
+All it's doing is doing relational database agreement over SSH.
 There's no data sharding or splitting you have to do so it's all or nothing.
-This is why you have a dedicated NIC.
+Full-on ACID agreement, all the time.
+This is why you have a dedicated NIC because of network load.

 So you finally beat the CAP theorum.
 You got your active-active database and you didn't have to change your app at all.
-Now comes the trade off the the devil details.
+Now comes the trade off, the the devil's details.
 ACID means we have to 100% agree on every query.
 That means, all nodes, all the time.
-Your nervous system is this crossover cable (actually a pair).
+This is why scaling nodes was so bad.
+You got about 50% on the second node and then +25% on the third node.
+It stopped scaling after 4.
+Remember, each node is incredibly expensive.
+Also, your nervous system is this crossover cable (actually a pair).
 What happens if I take some scissors to it?

 Well, db01 thinks it's up.
 And db02 thinks it's up.
 But db02 thinks db01 is gone.
 And db01 thinks db02 is gone.
 So, now what?
 What happens if a write comes in to both db01 and db02?